paulhuggett/saturation/docs/mixer.md

 of our choice — but that using saturating arithmetic yields a waveform that is much closer to the ideal.

-## Mixer Inputs
+## Example Mixer

-Changing the frequency and amplitude sliders for either of the two input waveforms will cause the three [output](#mixer-output) charts below to be updated.
+Changes to either of the two input waveforms will cause the three output charts below to be updated.

 <div class="run">
   <div>